White House ‘Destroyed’ Documents Instead Of Turning Them Over To Mueller, Alleges Former Aide

 However, according to Manigault Newman, five of the seven boxes have likely been destroyed.

-“What’s very curious to me is that, as I stated, it was seven boxes of documents, and in my emails, they only referenced two, which leads me to believe that they’ve destroyed the other five,” she said, adding that other documents have likely been destroyed as well, in order to hide crucial evidence from Mueller.
+“What’s very curious to me is that, as I stated, it was seven boxes of documents, and in my emails, they only referenced two, which leads me to believe that they’ve destroyed the other five,” she said, adding that other documents have likely been destroyed as well in order to hide crucial evidence from Mueller.

 “I believe I’m not the only one who’s been subjected to this type of treatment, and I believe that there are more documents that have been destroyed by this administration,” she said.